phyver/GameShell/doc/gameshell.md

 distribute a (customized) version of GameShell.

-By default, it creates an archive with all the missions listed in the `missions/index.txt` file and with all the translations available.
+By default, it creates an archive with all the missions listed in the `missions/index.txt` file and with all the available translations.

 You can customize the archive with the following options